Cerebellar Abiotrophy in Working Kelpies (Also known as CA)

 LINGO3.
 This marker is associated with early onset CA, where signs start at 4-16 weeks of age.
 This marker may predict about half the cases of the early-onset CA; a more accurate marker is being investigated.
 Mating two carriers for this marker should not be done.

 NUP153.
 This CA marker was identified from a single litter of affected pups.
 In this litter pups showed signs of CA while they were very young, at around 4 weeks of age.
 Currently, this test is only recommended for predicting CA in dogs directly related to the family which was initially researched.

 How do I check if my dog carries any markers of CA genes?

 There is currently only one lab in the world which offers testing for CA, Dog Breeding Science, based in Australia.
 More information on how to order and purchase the test can be found on the Dog Breeding Science website here.
-If you wish to order a test, get in touch and we can give you the BATWK discount code reducing the cost of the test.
+If you wish to test through BATWK, use the instructions found here.

-It is important to be mindful that the LINGO3 marker test might not detect all of the affected and carrier dogs of this early-onset type (which is not a reason to not test!), but if you are thinking of testing, we recommend that you enquire with ourselves initially, to see which tests are most suitable for you.
+It is important to be mindful that the LINGO3 marker test might not detect all of the affected and carrier dogs of this early-onset type (which is not a reason to not test!), but with every dog that is tested, the tests will become more accurate and refined.

 What does it mean if my dog is a carrier?